-- 1. Your life matters immensely You are precious! - 2.
-You have a unique purpose. - 3.
-You can make a difference to the world around you.
+- 1. Our students' lives matter immensely They are precious! - 2.
+All of our students have a unique purpose. - 3.
+All of our students can make a difference to the world around them.

-You have a network around you to help you both in school and outside of school.
-There are also outside agencies who can offer advice and support when you need it.
+All of our students have a network around them to help them both in school and outside of school.
+There are also outside agencies who can offer advice and support when required.